 Te Rōpū Raranga o Manaia are a group of weavers who enjoy getting together to weave, learn from each other and to support whānau.
-We especially appreciate the support we get from the Wellington Tenths Trust and the Palmerston North Māori Reserve Trust who provide us with a stunning venue at Hīkoikoi and kaumātua support.
+We especially appreciate the support we get from Wellington Tenths Trust and the Palmerston North Māori Reserve Trust who provide us with a stunning venue at Hīkoikoi as well as kaumātua support.

 Te Rōpū Raranga o Manaia